shaochewingice/expense_tracker/README.md

 ## Detailed Design

-1. Nginx handles the client request and make appropriate response through exposed port 8080.
+1. Nginx handles the client request and make appropriate response through exposed port 443 (https).
 2. PHP-FPM is the middleware that receive actions from front-end Nginx to perform data entry and data query to back-end database MariaDB.
 3. Both Nginx and PHP-FPM container are mounted to source code directory on the hose machine, so that Nginx can handle the static contents such as html files, while PHP-FPM will handle the dynamic contents - php scripts; also developer can access and test the source code without going into each container.
 4. MariaDB will store the data and mount the data content in the host machine.